Shekswess/shekswess/README1.md

 # Hi there! 👋 I'm  Bojan Jakimovski

 ## About Me
 I'm a Software Engineer and Data & MLOps Engineer with a passion for building robust and scalable applications.
-I enjoy working with a wide range of technologies, including Python, JavaScript, C. Currently, I'm diving deep into Cloud technologies.
+I enjoy working with a wide range of technologies, including Python, JavaScript, C, and Rust.
+Currently, I'm diving deep into Rust and exploring its amazing capabilities.
 Some facts about me:

 - 🔭 Bachelor of Science in Electrical Engineering and Information Technologies, in Computer Technologies and Engineering.
 - 👨‍💻 Software Engineer and Data & MLOps Engineer at emteqlabs.